Arielode/HSPC_omics/README.md

 # HSPC_omics

-This repository contains the scripts, meta data files used in the manuscripts:  **Epigenetic fate determinants of human hematopoietic stem and progenitor cells revealed by single-cell multi-omics analysis**.
+This repository contains the scripts, metadata files used in the manuscripts:  **Epigenetic fate determinants of human hematopoietic stem and progenitor cells revealed by single-cell multi-omics analysis**.

 ## Dependencies

 - python(2/3)
-- R
--
+- R(v4.0.3)

 ## Scripts

-Scripts and snakemake files for the reproduce figures and analysis.
+Scripts and snakemake files for the reproduced figures and analysis.

-#### Transcriptome_cluster.R
+#### Transcriptome_cluster.py

 Single-cell RNA-seq data dimensionality reduction and clustering.

-#### DMR_identification.R
+#### DMR_calling.R

-Differential methylated region identify.
+Differentially methylated region identify.

 #### 5mc_DR.R